-Measures against the single mayor
+Measures against mayors

-In the event of a breach by the single statutory auditor, the Supervisory Board must immediately inform the Board of Directors by means of a written report.
-The Board of Directors shall, in the event of serious violations constituting just cause, propose to the Shareholders' Meeting the dismissal of the sole auditor.
+In the event of a breach by a member of the Board of Statutory Auditors, the Supervisory Board shall immediately inform the Board of Directors by means of a written report.
+In the event of serious violations constituting just cause, the Board of Directors shall propose to the Shareholders' Meeting that the member of the Board of Statutory Auditors or the entire Board of Statutory Auditors be dismissed.